 If you’re producing ads, it’s likely you won’t have much data on your prospective customers, so there you might target segments with Dynamic Video Advertising on Facebook and Instagram.
 However, if you’re targeting current customers, you can make use of your existing data to appeal to their individual preferences and needs.

-Take a look at this powerful Personalized Video by CCP Games for their Eve Online game.
-The technology is powered by Idomoo, but they synced their player data and gaming scenes to create a personalized year-in-review for every player.
+Take a look at this powerful Personalised Video by CCP Games for their Eve Online game.
+The technology is powered by Idomoo, but they synced their player data and gaming scenes to create a personalised year-in-review for every player.

 Understanding Your Video Marketing Metrics

 Tracking the right video metrics is crucial for understanding how your videos are performing and what changes you need to make to improve their effectiveness.

 When it comes to metrics, video ads differ from general marketing videos in a few ways.
 While the key metrics for both are typically around engagement — clicking to view, watch time, and clicking the CTA — ads don’t usually perform as well.
 The average click-through-rate for video ads is 1.84%.
 If you think that’s high (and it’s one of the highest CTRs for digital ad formats), data-driven marketing videos regularly get 40% CTR, sometimes upward of 80%.

 Why the disparity?
 It’s about the audience.
 Someone looking at a video ad likely has no connection to the brand.
 But a marketing video a customer receives in their app or via email is from a brand they already have a relationship with.
 And it’s this relationship that allows the video to be personalised because you know that customer.

 Of course, you can’t forget about customer acquisition.
 Despite how much we advocate for customer care and CX, advertising has its place.
 And data-driven video ads still outperform regular video ads with 5x higher CTR.

 Now, let’s dive right into the key video metrics you should pay attention to: